hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

 $ mkdir -p ~/chipseq_workshop/results/fastqc
 ```

 **To run FastQC we need to specify two arguments**: one is the directory where the results are stored, which is indicated after the `-o` flag; another one is the file name of our FASTQ input.
-We will be using one of the WT replicates as input:
+We will be using the two immunoprecipitated *chip* WT replicates as input:

 ```bash
 $ fastqc -o ~/chipseq_workshop/results/fastqc/ ~/chipseq_workshop/raw_data/wt*chip.fastq.gz